Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 By the time the light starts to go — and on rainy days in this region it goes early, usually by half past five — the question is where you are sleeping.
 Southern Malawi has more good lodging than people expect, and the rainy day actually narrows the field helpfully.
 You want somewhere with a real roof, a fire, proper indoor dining, and ideally a covered way to get between your room and the restaurant without getting soaked.
 Most travellers underestimate how much that last detail matters until they need it.

 On the tea estates themselves, your main options are the cluster of lodges directly on plantations.
-The Thyolo House is, as far as I know, the only boutique lodge sitting directly on a Thyolo tea estate, with five rooms and a restaurant that operates year-round.
+The Thyolo House is, as far as I know, the only boutique lodge sitting directly on a Thyolo tea country, with five rooms and a restaurant that operates year-round.
 Huntingdon House and Chawani Bungalow, both on the neighbouring Satemwa Estate, are also good — Huntingdon for its colonial heritage, Chawani for its family-friendly setup on the slopes of Thyolo Mountain in subtropical rainforest.
 In Mulanje, the lodging is simpler — estate guesthouses and a handful of climbing-oriented places near Likhubula.

 Practical Notes — Roads, Timing, and What to Pack